Kazzenn/Kazzenn/README.md

 - 👋 Hi, I’m @Kazzenn
-- 👀
+- 👀 I'm from Thailand
-- 🌱 I’m currently learning JS PY Vue Html CSS
+- 🌱 I’m currently learning for
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...